Broadcaster - Speaker - Moderator

 A native of Brandon, Manitoba, Hextall graduated from the Columbia Academy of Radio, Television and Recording Arts in Vancouver in 2003.
 She worked for CTV Winnipeg from 2005 to 2012 and for NESN as host of NESN Today from 2012-14.
 In 2016, Hextall pursued a career in hockey play-by-play, making her debut calling the Canadian Women’s Hockey League games in 2018.

 Hextall’s hockey heritage is noteworthy, beginning with her grandfather, Bryan Hextall, who is a member of the Hockey Hall of Fame.
-In addition, her cousin Ron was a goalie with the Philadelphia Flyers and currently serves as general manager of the Pittsburgh Penguins, while her uncles, Bryan and Dennis, have had NHL playing careers that span more than 20 seasons.
+In addition, her cousin Ron was a goalie with the Philadelphia Flyers, while her uncles, Bryan and Dennis, have had NHL playing careers that span more than 20 seasons.

 In 2021, Hextall joined the ESPN broadcast team where she serves as a commentator and reporter for NHL games.